ragulka/widget-title-links/readme.txt

 2. Widget title is now clickable in the sidebar

 == Changelog ==

+= 1.3.0 =
+* Added option to wrap entire title bar inside the link

 = 1.2.0 =
 * Added option to open links in new window/tab